Henry Hamilton Bennett (1843–1908)

 He established H. H. Bennett Studio in 1875 that produced postcards

 and other items for the tourist trade.
-Bennett is credited with a
+Bennett is credited with a number

-but he continued to work in his photography studio until his death.
+continued to work in his photography studio until his death.